Juice Wrld's Mom Breaks Silence on Rapper's Tragic Death

 Long was arrested at the airport on charges of one misdemeanor count–UUW–Weapon– Carry/Possess Firearm/1st.
 Dean was arrested on two misdemeanor counts of Carry Concealed Firearm/Airport.
 One count of High Capacity Magazine and Metal Piercing Bullets – Sale/Possession.

 No drug charges have been filed against any of the people on board the flight.
-The marijuana and codeine were found in suitcases that didn't have name tags on them.
+According to Guglielmi, the marijuana and codeine were found in suitcases that didn't have name tags on them.
 The investigation remains ongoing.

 Richard Shotwell/Invision/AP/Shutterstock